 E-commerce sales have reached record highs as a result of COVID-19.
 But traditional retail is still very much alive and well.
 In fact, a trend known as “phygital” retail is where many firms attempt to combine physical and internet buying experiences.

-An acrylic QR Code is that “phygital” asset for your business.
+A qr code acrylic is that “phygital” asset for your business.
 It helps your customers interact with a physical object and then takes them to a virtual space.
 Say your website.

-So how will you implement an acrylic QR Code on your creatives?
+So how will you implement acrylic qr code stand on your creatives?
 Read the next section to know more!

 B. How to use acrylic QR Code for your business